cynthiatreger/er-fastpath/README.md

 # ExpressRoute datapath, FastPath and FastPath IP limits

+This article is co-authored by Microsoft colleague [David Santiago](https://github.com/davidsntg).
+The content is now also available and updated on the [Microsoft Tech Community blog](https://techcommunity.microsoft.com/t5/azure-networking-blog/expressroute-fastpath-for-udrs-and-vnet-peering/ba-p/4171115), go and check it out!

 ## Default behavior

 The data flow between On-Prem and Azure using ExpressRoute is asymmetric by design.